-This week volunteers at Adopt A Dog have selected Logan as the program’s adoptable pet of the week:
+This week volunteers at Adopt A Dog have selected Lucille as the program’s adoptable pet of the week: